AutoBERT-Zero: Evolving BERT Backbone from Scratch: Related Works

 \textbf{Pre-trained Language Model (PLM).} Recently, the transformer-like paradigm \citep{vaswani2017attention,radford2018improving} has dominated the research on pre-trained language models.
 BERT \citep{devlin2019bert} achieves SOTA performance in various NLU tasks by stacking the encoder of the transformer.
 Later, diverse BERT variants appear.
 For example, UniLM~\citep{dong2019unified}, XLNet~\cite{yang2019xlnet}, ELECTRA~\cite{clark2019electra} introduce new pre-training objectives; Synthesizer \citep{tay2020synthesizer} considers using random matrices to replace the dot-product self-attention mechanism; ConvBERT \citep{jiang2020convbert} replaces part of attention heads with span-based convolution.
 However, to the best of our knowledge, apart from ConvBERT and Synthesizer, no other work challenges the transformer-based backbone that purely uses the dot-product self-attention module.
 In this work, we delve into a more general formulation of attention expression by the combination of primitive math operations.

-\textbf{Neural Architecture Search (NAS).} Automatically discovering neural network architecture gains increasing attention recently.
-Early NAS methods search SOTA architectures based on reinforcement learning \citep{zoph2016neural}, which is computationally expensive.
-AmoebaNet \citep{real2019regularized} first apply the evolution algorithm for NAS for image classification.
-Recent NAS methods significantly speed up the search and evaluation stages by architecture parameter sharing such as ENAS \citep{pham2018efficient}, gradient descent on differentiable searching objectives such as DARTS \citep{liu2018darts}.
-More recently, AutoML-Zero \citep{real2020automlzero} prove that using the basic mathematical operators can successfully develop a machine learning algorithm.
+\textbf{Neural Architecture Search (NAS).} Early NAS methods search SOTA architectures based on reinforcement learning \citep{zoph2016neural}, which is computationally expensive.
+Subsequently, AmoebaNet \citep{real2019regularized} applies the evolution algorithm for NAS. \prjj{More EA-based methods were further proposed, which exploit the evaluated candidates by modifying how the population list is maintained \cite{zhu2019eena, liu2019deep}. } Gradient-based methods such as DARTS \citep{liu2018darts} were designed to speed up the model search at the expense of higher memory consumption.
+More recently, AutoML-Zero \citep{real2020automlzero} proves that using the basic mathematical operators can successfully develop a machine learning algorithm.

-\textbf{NAS for Pre-trained LM.} Despite of the satisfying performance in CV fields, for pre-trained language model, NAS methods are only adopted to BERT compression.
+\textbf{NAS for Pre-trained LM.} Despite the satisfying performance in CV fields, for pre-trained language model, NAS methods are only adopted to BERT compression.
 AdaBERT \citep{2020-adabert} first introduces NAS to compress BERT into small models using traditional convolution operations.
 However, the searched architectures are task-specific rather than general pre-trained language models.
-DynaBERT \citep{DBLP:conf/nips/HouHSJCL20} proposes a training method allowing compression in both width and depth directions w.r.t the full-sized teacher BERT model, whose searched models are still transformer-based backbones.
-Orthogonal to the above methods, inspired by the view of AutoML-Zero, we design a search space containing primitive operators and propose a novel NAS method to design the backbone architecture for general pre-trained language models from scratch.
+DynaBERT \citep{DBLP:conf/NeurIPS/HouHSJCL20} proposes a training method allowing compression in both width and depth directions w.r.t the full-sized teacher BERT model, whose searched models are still transformer backbones.
+Orthogonal to the above methods, inspired by the view of AutoML-Zero, we design a search space containing primitive operators and propose a novel NAS method to \jhh{develop novel attention structure and backbone for general PLM from scratch. }